 On Sunday night I had a lovely dinner at Dante’s Kitchen (great restaurant – amaaaaazing food, and comic waiters) with a friend.
 After dinner, perhaps fueled by a glass of wine and chocolate high, we took a wrong turn and found ourselves in the less than desirable neighborhood of Holly Grove.
-Picture shanty shacks and broken street lights; and if that doesn’t help – Lil Wayne claims to be from this area because it enhances his bad ass persona.

 We drove past what looked like a hang out joint, with cars carelessly parked around, and people hanging out on the street swigging from bottles.
 “Lock your door,” my friend advised, “I’m sorry, I think I’ve driven us into the wrong part of town.”